 You'd be hard-pressed to find a single woman who loves shaving.
 Alas, for some of us, it's an evil we deal with regularly.
+Even more so as we transition into cooler temperatures and start to break out our shorts and dresses.

 Finding the right razor is key to making hair removal seem semi-bearable.
 Whether you're looking for a closer shave, a razor that moisturizes your skin or an electric model that suits your on-the-go lifestyle, there's a razor to suit your needs.